-“God calling!” does not mean that God will force anyone against his or her will.
+God will not force anyone to respond to His calling against his or her will.
 He never does that.
 It is up to you whether you will respond to His invitation to be part of the “firstfruits,” the first group of humans who will be changed to spirit and enter His Kingdom.

-Your actions don’t earn your salvation any more than the process of a stalk of grain growing from a seed (Christ’s parable) earns life for the plant.
-But the growth process is still necessary, or else there would be no grain—or in terms of our subject, no salvation.
+Your actions don’t earn your salvation any more than the process of a stalk of grain growing from a seed earns life for the plant.
+But the growth process is still necessary, or else there would be no grain—and no salvation.

 We encourage you to read and study these articles to get a more complete picture of what God expects of you.
 If you have additional questions after reading this material, please contact us.
 We are always here to help.